 -

 Geometric Nonlinearity and Large Deformations: In linear elasticity, deformations are assumed to be infinitesimal.
 This allows for major simplifications: equilibrium is calculated on the original shape, and all stress/strain definitions essentially coincide.
-In plasticity, these assumptions break down due to large stretches and rotations, introducing three layers of complexity:
+In plasticity, these assumptions may break down due to large stretches and rotations, introducing two layers of complexity:

 - Distinction of Configurations: Because the geometry changes significantly, we cannot assume a fixed shape.
 We must strictly distinguish between the